A chemical in the brain that acts as a neurotransmitter.

 Increased resistance to the passive movement of a limb.

-The only FDA-approved drug available to treat ALS.
+The first FDA-approved drug available to treat ALS.
 It inhibits glutamate release, and prolongs life approximately three months.
 Riluzole is the generic name of Rilutek.

 A long-chain, usually single-stranded.
 The primary function of RNA is protein synthesis within a cell.
 However, RNA is involved in various ways in the processes of expression and repression of hereditary information.
 The three main functionally distinct varieties of RNA molecules are: (1) messenger RNA (mRNA) which is involved in the transmission of DNA information, (2) ribosomal RNA (rRNA) which makes up the physical machinery of the synthetic process, and (3) transfer RNA (tRNA) which also constitutes another functional part of the machinery of protein synthesis.